LHBlitz/DJT-Discord-Bot/CONTRIBUTING.md

-This bot is privately held between the individuals zanzort and LHBlitz for a private Discord group dedicated to our friends.
+This bot is privately held between the individuals CrunchCasual and LHBlitz for a private Discord group dedicated to our friends.
 Therefore, there will be no public contributions outside of these two individuals.

 Any other potential contributions will involve individuals we are familiar with.
-If you are friends with us, you can DM Crunchcasual on Discord to discuss getting involved with the project.
+If you are friends with us, you can DM Crunchcasual or LHBlitz on Discord to discuss getting involved with the project.